ichoooo/DataCamp-Projects/SQL/04 Sample SQL Associate Practical Exam/README.md

-# Sample SQL Associate Practical Exam
+# Practical Exam: Sample SQL Associate
 Tech Solutions Inc. is a leading technology company specializing in software development and IT consulting services.
 The company prides itself on delivering innovative solutions to clients across various industries.
 With a dedicated team of skilled professionals, TechSolutions has earned a reputation for excellence in the tech industry.

 Tech Solutions Inc. has been experiencing a decline in customer satisfaction ratings over the past few months.
 Customer feedback surveys and support tickets indicate an increase in dissatisfaction among clients.
 The company is concerned about this trend as it directly impacts customer retention, reputation, and overall business growth.